rasimcoe/llamas-etc/README.md

 # llamas-etc
 Public exposure time calculator for the Magellan LLAMAS Integral Field Spectrograph

-Please review the supplied jupyter notebook for instructions on how to run the code.
+Please review the supplied jupyter notebook LLAMAS_ETC_demo.ipynb for instructions on how to run the code.

 # Caveats